pieterberg/Smartie-Sorter/README.md

 ## Arduino Sketches

-The [smartie_sorter](https://github.com/pieterberg/Smartie-Sorter/tree/main/smartie_sorter) folder contains the code to determine the Smartie and M&M colours using the TCS3200 colour sensor module.
-The [enclosure_code](https://github.com/pieterberg/Smartie-Sorter/tree/main/enclosure_code) folder contains the code to control the Smartie Sorter 3000's mini arcade game enclosure.
+- [Management.ino](management/management.ino) provides the required utilities to manage the Smartie Sorter 3000.
+The sketch contains code to initialise the EEPROM addresses of new Arduino boards.
+The management tool can then be used to generate training datasets of the RGB spectra detected by the TCS3200 colour sensor in order to train the colour-detection classifiers.
+An interface for calibrating the servo motors is also provided.
+Finally, an option is available to view the total number of sorted Smarties and M&M chocolates.
+These utilities can be accessed through a 9600 Baud serial channel.

 ## Arduino CLI